Allen Burns

 Allen Solomon Burns (31 August 1870 – 8 November 1925) was an Australian rules footballer who played for the South Melbourne Football Club in the Victorian Football League (VFL).

-Born in the small Victoria town of Steiglitz, Burns often played on the half-forward line, and was noted for kicking goals from quite acute angles.
+Born in the small Victoria town of Steiglitz, Burns often played on the half-forward line, and he was noted for kicking goals from quite acute angles using what today would be known as a checkside or banana kick.
 He was the leading goalkicker for South Melbourne in 1894.

-He was the younger brother of Peter Burns a legend of the game who played with South Melbourne and Geelong.
+He was the younger brother of Peter Burns, a legend of the game who played with South Melbourne and Geelong.
 In a VFA match in 1896 where the brothers were in rival teams, Allen made a significant contribution towards South's victory over Geelong.

 Allen Burns died in South Melbourne at the age of 55.